Six-Month Budget Approved for Illinois

-Illinois is now entering its fifth month without a budget!
+Illinois is still without a budget!
 Every day people are being denied critical services because human service providers have had to lay off staff or close their doors entirely.

-Now more than ever your advocacy is needed!
+Your advocacy is still needed!
 There are several steps you can take to let state lawmakers know we need a state budget now!

 - Download this insert and include it in your regular Sunday bulletin